brianhill/supernova-observation/index.md

 ## Grading/Evaluation

-* Observational Work — 25% — This will be comprised of observatory setup and teardown work as well as approximately 10 evenings of data-taking
+* Observational Work — 35% — This will be comprised of observatory setup and teardown work as well as approximately 10 evenings of data-taking
-* Analytical Work — 25% — This will be comprised of data processing using Python packages
+* Analytical Work — 20% — This will be comprised of data processing using Python packages
-* Scientific Record-Keeping — 25% — Records should include: (a) Target Selection Criteria, (b) Listings of Available Targets and their properties, (c) Conditions of Data-Taking, (d) Factors in Data-Processing
+* Scientific Record-Keeping — 20% — Records should include: (a) Target Selection Criteria, (b) Listings of Available Targets and their properties, (c) Conditions of Data-Taking, (d) Factors in Data-Processing
-* Project Report and Presentation — 25% — We will jointly produce a project report.
+* Project Report and Presentation — 25% — We will jointly produce a project report and an expanded passover.
 If our results are sufficiently significant, our project report will be submitted as a paper to a refereed journal.